ZhiyuHu1/ZhiyuHu1/README.md

 - 👋 Hi, I’m @ZhiyuHu1
 - 🌱 I’m currently learning AI
-- 📫 How to reach me zhiyu.hu@intel.com
+- 📫 Reach me zhiyu.hu@intel.com

 <!---
 ZhiyuHu1/ZhiyuHu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.